 I believe that bad things can happen anywhere.
-We had a gun pulled on us once, in Germany, a country that is extremely strict on gun laws.
+We had a gun pulled on us once, in Germany, a country that is extremely strict on gun laws, in a neighborhood that we had always felt really secure in.
 You don’t have to be in a foreign country that is known for sometimes having problems with petty crime to be robbed.
-However, being aware and using some basic steps of caution will help you stay safe in Costa Rica and other countries.
+However, being aware and using some basic steps of caution will help you with safety in Costa Rica and other countries.

 Before you start getting scared, I believe Costa Rica is relatively safe.
 People here use a lot of caution (such as big fences, barbed wire, and bars on windows) but that doesn’t mean it is dangerous.
-We’ve been here for over two years and have never had anything happen to us, but we have heard about people being robbed before while walking alone at night.
+We’ve been here for over two years and have never had anything happen to us, but we have had friends who have been robbed at knifepoint, had their cars broken into etc.

 A little caution will go a long way here.
 These are the things we do (and I suggest you do as well) to try to stay safe.